azagniotov/codahale-aggregated-metrics-cloudwatch-reporter/README.md

 # CodaHale Aggregated Metrics CloudWatch Reporter
-Implementation of ScheduledReporter from Codahale Metrics v3.x to Amazon CloudWatch

 This is a CloudWatch Reporter for the stable version of Dropwizard Metrics (formerly CodaHale & Yammer Metrics).
 The reporter is an implementation of [ScheduledReporter](http://metrics.dropwizard.io/3.1.0/apidocs/com/codahale/metrics/ScheduledReporter.html) from Dropwizard Metrics v3.1.

 It reports the metric data to CloudWatch asynchronously using the [AmazonCloudWatchAsyncClient (AWS)](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/cloudwatch/AmazonCloudWatchAsyncClient.html) interface.

 ## Table of Contents